Skip to content

 Comparing jumps in a set

-When a set holds more than one jump type, Metric Jump compares them: eccentric utilisation ratio, left-right symmetry, arm swing contribution, and a bilateral index.
+When a set holds more than one jump type, Metric Jump compares them: eccentric utilisation ratio, left-right symmetry, arm swing contribution, and bilateral index.
 Those paired scores, and which jumps each one needs, live in Composite jump analytics.